Building Our Future

 Bright Spots & Systems Transformation

-In 2021, members of CommUNITY Conversations rolled up their sleeves and got to work identifying neighborhood priorities, setting goals, and organizing community members toward achieving those goals.
+In 2021, members of our Collaborative Community Network rolled up their sleeves and got to work identifying neighborhood priorities, setting goals, and organizing community members toward achieving those goals.
 Of the many actions that were taken, three priorities stand out to be highlighted:

 OPERATION NEIGHBORHOOD COMMUNITY (ONC)